Thomaswang0822/torrey_renderer/README_HW4.md

 2. Add Russian Roulette.
 3. Change one-sample MIS to deterministic MIS.

-There lots of details which can be found with function declarations in compute_radiance.h and all inline comments of their implementations.
+There are lots of details which can be found with function declarations in compute_radiance.h and all inline comments of their implementations.

 One thing worth noticing is that, here Russian Roulette is decided by `beta`, the accumulated